 BIASED DISTRIBUTIONS.
 Trustees owe a fiduciary duty to the current beneficiaries and the remaindermen.
 The problem is that many individual trustees don’t realize there is a duty to both, and sometimes their interests conflict.
 “So when Trophy Wife Two needs more money, investing in higher-yielding securities may generate more income, but does it fairly and reasonably weigh the long-term needs of the kids from the first marriage who are the remaindermen?” asks Thomas O. Katz, a partner at law firm Katz Baskies in Boca Raton, Fla.
 “More often than not, there needs to be some consideration for current-income needs, but also for capital appreciation.”

 Knowingly or not, trustees also may favor distributions to certain beneficiaries.
-“If the trustee is a family member, it is hard not to bring personal bias into the relationship,” says Anita Sarafa, a wealth advisor for JPMorgan Private Bank.
+“If the trustee is a family member, it is hard not to bring personal bias into the relationship,” says Anita Sarafa, a wealth adviser for JPMorgan Private Bank.
 “As a trustee, your job is to act impartially and put aside those biases.”

 Tip: Once you have made a distribution decision, set out in writing the reasons for making or denying it, and include supporting documentation so you can show you gave due consideration to all the facts and circumstances.